continuouspipe/dockerfiles/ubuntu/16.04/README.md

 ]
 ```

+### Build user

+The Docker image creates a utility user named "build".
+Images that base themselves on this image
+can use the "build" user for installation processes that should not be run as root.

 ### Default Environment Variables

 To define default environment variables for confd to use when rendering templates, place an export line in